-Leading up to the season you will see decorative handmade 'palms' for sale all over Poland.
+Nevertheless, as it has been in other years, leading up to the season you will see decorative handmade 'palms' for sale all over tricity.
 Representing the branches laid on the ground before Jesus during his entrance into Jerusalem, these elaborately woven traditional decorations are made from a variety of dried flowers and plants.
-On Palm Sunday (Niedziela Palmowa, April 5, 2020 - the official beginning of Poland’s Easter festivities) Catholics take their palms to church on Palm Sunday and have them blessed for the season before they are used to decorate the home.
+On Palm Sunday (Niedziela Palmowa, March 28, 2021 - the official beginning of Poland’s Easter festivities) Catholics take their palms to church on Palm Sunday and have them blessed for the season before they are used to decorate the home.

 Abiding Catholics attend Church on Thursday to remember the Last Supper, and again on Good Friday to attend stations of the cross – a series of prayers following Jesus Christ’s route to his crucifixion.
-As a deeply Catholic country, Poland takes its Easter (Wielkanoc) celebrations very seriously and opening-hours will be affected (see below).
+As a deeply Catholic country, Poland takes its Easter (Wielkanoc) celebrations very seriously and opening-hours are always affected (see at bottom of article).

 In Gdańsk, these baskets are also donated to church-led charity organisations that are, in turn, passed on to the needy.
 Scouts will also man outdoor kitchens on Targ Węglowy to dish out breakfast to the afore-mentioned.
 Church communities will also host meals for the poor inside church property.